moonrise/angsb/joe-eames-fundamentals/readme.txt

  - http://localhost:8000/Cache.html
  - http://localhost:63342/angsb/joe-eames-fundamentals/app/Compile.html

 index.html is SPA root html; a number of view templates are routed from there.

+Karma Test Runner
+- cd to joe-eames-fundamentals folder (where app and test folders are located)
+- run 'karma start test/karma.conf.js'
+- or install Karma IntelliJ/WebStorm plugin and create karma launcher ("ng fund karma" is shared)